particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 In some cases you will need a new feature before it's included in a LTS release.
 For example, 256K firmware binaries for Gen 3 devices were added in 3.1.0, and some customers needed this feature right away as they were already at the size limit.

-Feature release have an odd major version (3.x, 5.x, ...).
+Developer preview releases have an odd major version (3.x, 5.x, ...).
+These were sometimes referred to as feature releases.

 ## LTS release cadence and support policy